 - By 11-13 months, some children might be able to stand alone, sidestep around furniture, and take uneven steps between furniture.

 - By 12-14 months, some children might stand and take unsteady steps, walk with ‘flat feet’ and walk with their legs wide apart.
 Children might also walk by pushing toy barrows, carts, trolleys and so on.

 - By about 18 months, most children are walking well with their legs closer together.
 They can start and stop easily.
 They might also be starting to go up stairs or run.

 It takes several years before children can walk in the same way that adults walk.

-Some neurological conditions like cerebral palsy or muscular dystrophy might lead to delays in walking and the development of gait disorders.
-And sometimes autistic children have delays in walking and gait disorders too.
+Some neurological conditions like cerebral palsy or muscular dystrophy might lead to delays in walking and to the development of gait disorders.
+Sometimes autistic children and children with intellectual disability or learning difficulties have walking delays and gait disorders.

 If your child hasn’t learned to walk independently by the age of 18 months or if you have concerns about your child’s development, speak with your GP, child and family health nurse or paediatrician.
 They can help you work out whether something is affecting your child’s ability to walk.